 Most visitors come to Aguas Calientes – the nearest village at the base of the mountain top – (1) by train from Cusco or walk the highly regulated (2) Inca Trail.
 Both options are seriously overpriced.
 The train is even assumed to be the most expensive train per kilometre in the world.
 Most backpackers decide to go cheaper and (3) book a multi-day adventure trek, worth around $200-250.
-There is however another option that most people do not even know of, and that is to (4) go independently for just $85.
+There is however another option that most people do not even know of, and that is to (4) go independently for less than $100.

 Do it yourself, or DIY, is a popular option for budget travellers as it saves serious cash and often leads to more adventure and fun.
 In this article I explain step by step how to find your way to the Machu Picchu, how to do it by yourself and most importantly: how to do it for cheap!

 Skip to the bottom of this article to find an overview of all my costs.